gchiu/Healthy-eating/diet-handout.md

 Don’t use flax seed oil capsules etc as you will miss out on the very beneficial fibre.

+1 tablespoon of ground flaxseeds mixed with 3 tablespoons of water can be used in baking as a single egg substitute.

 ## Weight Loss ##

 In open clinical studies, ad libitum plant based diets such as this one can produce a weight loss of about 10 kgs over 4 months [5]